awsdocs/amazon-elasticache-docs/doc_source/memcache/IAM.Overview.md

 When you grant permissions, you can use the IAM policy language to specify the conditions when a policy should take effect\.
 For example, you might want a policy to be applied only after a specific date\.
 For more information about specifying conditions in a policy language, see [Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Condition) in the *IAM User Guide*\.

 To express conditions, you use predefined condition keys\.
-There are no condition keys specific to Amazon ElastiCache\.
-However, there are AWS\-wide condition keys that you can use as appropriate\.
+To use ElastiCache\-specific condition keys, see [Using condition keys](IAM.ConditionKeys.md)\.
+There are AWS\-wide condition keys that you can use as appropriate\.
 For a complete list of AWS\-wide keys, see [Available Keys for Conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.